sinixy/lxbacktest/README.md

 ## Bonus
 There's a chaotic analysis notebook: **`stats.ipynb`**.
 Use it at your own risk.
-No promises.
+No promises (and comments).

 ---